How do I remove the restriction on port 25 from my Amazon EC2 instance or AWS Lambda function?

 - Enter your email address so that AWS Support can contact you with updates about your request.

-- Provide the following information in the Use case description field:
+- Provide the required information in the Use case description field:

-A clear and detailed use case for sending email from your EC2 instance.
+A clear and detailed use case for sending email from your EC2 instance or NAT Gateway.

 A statement outlining your plan for assuring that your account isn't implicated in sending unwanted emails.

 - (Optional) Provide the AWS owned Elastic IP addresses that you use to send outbound emails as well as any reverse DNS (rDNS) records that AWS needs to associate with the Elastic IP addresses.
-If you use an EC2 instance as a mail server, it's a best practice to set up an rDNS record to help prevent the flagging of outbound emails as spam.
+When you send emails, it's a best practice to set up an rDNS record to help prevent outbound emails from being flagged as spam.

 - Choose Submit.

-You'll receive an email with the Request ID after submitting the request form.
+You receive an email with the Request ID after submitting the request form.
 It might take up to 48 hours to process your request.
-If your request is approved, you'll receive another email to notify you of the removal of the port 25 restriction on your EC2 instance.
+If your request is approved, you receive an email to notify you that the port 25 restriction is removed.
 If you don't receive an update within 48 hours after submitting the request, reply to the initial email that you received.